leksea/car-crashes-analysis/README.md

 -   The most popular car make among all age categories is Chevrolet (except for Male Adults, Toyota takes the win).
 Toyota is mostly 2nd most popular make, third is Nissan/Ford.
 Honda makes an appearance as a popular teenage car.

 #### Data transformation:
-We dropped all rows with where the crash was a single car and the car make is  `Unknown`.
+We dropped all rows with the single-car crash of the `Unknown` make.
 We dropped miscategorized driver age categories, like infant, toddler, etc..

 ## 7. Data Transformation For Classification
 -   We saved the  `df_crashes_analysis`  to the local data folder (~1500000 rows, 38 columns).